secureCodeBox/secureCodeBox/CONTRIBUTING.md

 ### How to work with GitHub Flow

-For more Information see [GitHub Flow](https://githubflow.github.io/)
+For more information see [GitHub Flow](https://githubflow.github.io/)

 TL;DR